mgupta8143/character-level-rnn/README.md

    ```

 2. **Data**
-   The repository comes with a sample `data/input.txt` (Tiny Shakespeare) so you can run the model immediately.
+   The repository comes with a sample `data/input.txt` (Hinduism Stack Exchange) so you can run the model immediately.

    **Using Stack Overflow Data:**
    If you want to train on Stack Overflow data: